-Students who intend to pursue a minor must complete a minor application (available online on MyNU) which must be approved and signed by their major adviser, minor adviser and the dean of their college.
+Students who intend to pursue a minor must complete a minor application (available online on MyNU) which must be approved by the dean of the student's college.

 In the College of Arts and Sciences, almost all students will be able to complete their major and a minor within the minimum required 40 course/120 semester hours.
 In some instances, however, additional courses may be required in order to complete the major/minor sequence.
 Students seeking to acquire a second major may have to take additional courses beyond the 40 course/120 semester hours.